rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 Yes, default the plugin redirects permanently with [R=301].

 == Changelog ==
+= 2.2.18 =
+Fixed bug in logging of curl detection

+= 2.2.17 =
+Security fixes in ssl-test-page.php

 = 2.2.16 =
 Bugfix with of insecure content fixer.